 - Make your own organic popcorn* using coconut oil.
 Sweeten using coconut sugar or maple syrup, with a sprinkle of cinnamon to add flavour.

-- If you fancy a few bowls of crisps and tortilla chips to share, wash out the packets and recycle with The Crisp Packet Recycling Scheme.
-You can find your nearest collection point using this map.
+- If you fancy a few bowls of crisps and tortilla chips to share, wash out the packets and recycle with other flexible plastics at your nearest collection point.

 - Suma organic concentrated apple juice* is an Ethical Consumer ‘best buy’ and it goes a really long way.
 Make up a jug in advance to save time.
 You can even add sparkling water for a home-made organic version of Appletizer.